lhoff94/marvis/README.md

   rustc
 ```

-The recommended Python version is Python 3.7 and up.
+The recommended Python version is Python 3.7.
+Python 3.8 is right now not supported (if you are running Ubuntu 20.04, make sure to install Python 3.7).
 Also, make sure you have pip3 version 21 or up
 (if not, try `pip3 install --upgrade pip`).

 #### User Installation

-If you do not plan to modify the source code of Cohydra yourself,
+If you do not plan to modify the source code of marvis yourself,
-Cohydra can be installed with the following command:
+marvis can be installed with the following command:

 ```shell script
 # without ns-3